EduardKhachatrian/GKMI/README.md

-# GKMI / Unsupervised Information Selection Method
+# GKMI / Automatic and Unsupervised Information Selection Method

 GKMI is a flexible, accurate, efficient, and interpretable attribute selection method that is based on information theory metrics and Graph Laplacians and allows determining the most informative and relevant attributes in heterogeneous datasets.
+The proposed approach assesses relevant information on a global and local level using two metrics that combine data structure and information content.
+It selects relevant attributes for different regions of an image according to their physical characteristics and observation conditions.

 # Installation :